Want the perfect workout program?Take Quiz

 4) Both movements start standing up.
 During the descent, the hips are pushed back more during the Romanian deadlift.
 The bar will also be closer

-The straight leg deadlift is the perfect workout to create maximal growth in the posterior chain, specifically the hamstrings.
+The straight leg deadlift is the perfect exercise to create maximal growth in the posterior chain, specifically the hamstrings.
 It gets even better as there are other ways to perform this exercise to hit different goals.
 Here are the top straight leg deadlift variations

 Dumbbell Straight Leg Deadlift